Kidney Problems in Cats: Symptoms, Causes, and Treatment

 • Vomiting and diarrhea

-To help unblock the urinary pathways, catheterization will be done to remove the blockage and restore the natural flow of urine.
-Once this is done, IV fluids and other supportive treatments will be done to flush out the toxin buildup and restore your cat’s hydration levels.
-In severe cases, surgery will be the best option.
+To help unblock the urinary pathways, catheterization will be done to remove the blockage and restore natural urine flow.
+IV fluids and other supportive treatments will follow to flush out the toxin build and restore your cat’s hydration levels.

 1. Infections